masterxlr8/Breaking-Cryptosystems/README.md

 ## CryptoTexts
-This is a repository which contains various stuff regarding cryptography.
+This is a repository which contains various topics regarding cryptography.

 # The repository contains:
 1. DES Theory and Implementation